The Boy and the Butcher

 Late in 1943, Nazi-sympathizing informants threatened to expose the Rogers.
 Hubert was then taken to Jules’ mother’s nearby farm, where he cared for the goats and attended the local school.
 While Hubert had to pose as an altar boy in order to hide his Jewish identity, Jules and Jeanne Roger told him he must not forget or deny his faith.
 He should be proud to be Jewish, they told him.

 After the war ended, Hubert was kept at a home for Jewish children awaiting their parents.
 Each day, Jewish children were found by the family they believed they had lost.
 But not poor Hubert.
 He was to learn the sad truth — that his parents had been killed during the Holocaust.

 A year later, Hubert was sent to Switzerland to live with the only distant relatives he had left.
 There he re-learned his original language, German, and took on yet another new name — Ehud Loeb.
 And it was as Ehud Loeb that the boy who had been saved by the butcher would at last make aliyah (immigrate) to Israel.
-And it was his biblical homeland, Israel, that would in 1989 name the French couple who had taken that little boy in Righteous Among the Nations.
+And it was his biblical homeland, Israel, that would in 1989 declare the French couple who had saved that little boy to be Righteous Gentiles.